 The last concept of shibui is tranquility.
 The feeling of stillness, quietness, and solitude you can have while sitting in a Japanese garden.
 Time for reflection or active rest.

 If you’re able to make the viewer stop or reflect—slow down—on a piece of design or art you achieved this concept.

 The last concept I cannot guarantee but I hope the depth of the website and it’s many hidden gems slow down and invite to relaxed exploration.

-This is the first of three parts in a series of articles about the process of creating my new website.
+This is the first of three parts in a series of essays about the process of creating my new website.